 Longyearbyen, where Artica Svalbard is located, is a coal mining community; a community facing increased tourism; and a community where the world’s northernmost tertiary education institution is producing cutting-edge knowledge about the Arctic and climate change.
 This society is a microcosm of global challenges with respect to both changing climates and industries, and Artica uses its unique position in both time and space to promote discussions and thinking about the Arctic.

 - Artica Residency Programme: Artica Svalbard is aiming to offer the world’s foremost trans-artistic Residency Programme.
 With the participation of engaged international artists from all fields, Artica stimulates a wider exchange of critical and philosophical ideas, research and artistic expressions, across the circumpolar regions and internationally.

 - Artica Global: Artica Listens.
 Once a year, Artica Svalbard will host one of the Arctic’s most significant art events, highlighting urgent issues related to the polar regions and their global influence.
 Artica Writings is a curated series of disparate texts relating to the Arctic which is published throughout the year.
 The series aims to influence critical thinking as well as sharing knowledge on urgent issues related to the Arctic.

-- Artica Local: Artica Svalbard is an integral part of Longyearbyen´s society.
-Artica shall provide a space for forward thinking, interdisciplinary and collaborative projects.
+- Artica Local: Artica Svalbard is an integral part of Longyearbyen's society.
+Artica shall provide a space for forward-thinking, and for interdisciplinary and collaborative projects.
 Artica aims to be a leading force in shaping the future of Longyearbyen.